-We spend so much time focusing on learning that we can forget that students are more than their brains.
+Resources for People: We spend so much time focusing on learning that we can forget that students are more than their brains.
 Their entire person matters.
-In your resources be sure to feature those that focus on the whole student, such as the Q Center, Counseling and Psychological Services (CAPS), Wellness, and RIT FoodShare.
-Make sure that those resources are as prominently displayed as those provided by the Academic Success Center, the Writing Center, and the various tutoring services.
+In your resources be sure to feature those that focus on the whole student, such as the Women, Gender, and Sexuality Resource Center, Counseling and Psychological Services (CAPS), Wellness, and RIT FoodShare.
+Make sure that those resources are as prominently displayed as the services provided by the Academic Success Center, the Writing Center, and the various tutoring services.
 Letting your students know you are there for them is important, but students' needs can and will go beyond your expertise.
 Having a comprehensive list prominently displayed in your course materials will allow students to access what they need without feeling they have to reveal information to you or to fellow students that they would prefer to keep private.

 Building in Interaction

 Create a method of regularly checking-in with students, and in the spirit of the advice on resources, check in on the whole student--discuss topics both academic and personal.
 (Getting enough sleep everyone?)
 The check-ins can be done in class, but there are many ways you can build a regular check-in into the class assignments.
 You can create a Google form that students fill out.
 Depending on the size of your class, you can set the schedule of these check-ins to occur more or less frequently, so that you have the time to respond to them.
 This practice gives students an opportunity to process, share, and be mindful.